-The boot camp ran from August 26 – 29, and offered teams of entrepreneurs hands-on learning experiences.
+The Startup Trainings ran from August 26 – 29, and offered teams of entrepreneurs hands-on learning experiences.
 Teams attended sessions and lectures that focused on subjects such as customer development, customer discovery, channel economics and structuring a pitch.
 Along with the sessions and lectures, entrepreneurs also participated in presentations that include feedback from peers and mentors.
 The camp also offered one-on-one office hours with mentors who worked with teams to improve their startups.

 “It was a wonderful experience,” said the Tanda startup team.
 “The supervision was great.
 The criticism and all of that, it helped us modify [Tanda] into something that can actually be sent to the market.
 We’re really looking forward on implementing our plan.”

 The second place winner of the Startup Trainings demo day, Yallah Food, is a website that provides online food ordering at discounted prices by offering a menu of three different dishes from different restaurants and kitchens each day.
 Yallah Food was awarded $1,000 for taking second place.

 The Spirit of GIST award was given to Electric Bicycle for learning the most from the GIST Startup Trainings.

 A key part of the Startup Trainings in Jordan included real world opportunities for entrepreneurs to test the skills they learned from the lectures.
 As part of their Startup Trainings participation, entrepreneurs were required to leave the building and actively engage in customer discovery interviews in order to learn more about their target markets.

 “We’re working with Jordan entrepreneurs, trying to get them to the next level and their companies ready for their market,” said Ayse Zamboglu, mentor in resident at Venturewell and one of the instructors at the Startup Trainings.
 “I’m proud of the female entrepreneurs, they’re really doing their part.”